 The Assessment is an initial indicator of the team’s suitability and readiness to begin training to become an accredited Pets Helping People handler-pet team.
 Handlers and their dogs that successfully pass assessment are invited to attend a 4-week training class.
-There is a $25 fee for the assessment.

 Part 2 – Therapy Class & Testing

 For teams who pass the Assessment, our 4 week class is designed to prepare the handler and their dog to engage in animal assisted therapy activities.
 The classes combine demonstration, individual and group activities, and role playing with actual client visits and scenarios within a controlled and supervised setting.
 Week 1 begins with an orientation to Animal Assisted Interventions and their benefits, discussion of the many varied opportunities to become involved, and exploring the role and responsibilities of being a volunteer handler.
 Weeks 2 and 3 provide the teams an opportunity to practice interactions and prepare for their visits in many different types of settings including bed-work.
 Week 4 is test night where each team is asked to perform a series of tasks, similar to assessment, designed to test the team’s readiness to practice Animal Assisted Interventions independently.
 Our accreditation exam includes all components of the Canine Good Citizen Exam as well as components specific to animal assisted interactions.

 Teams who successfully pass the final exam are asked to submit some final paperwork and work begins to locate their best placement.